|Location||San Francisco, United States of America|

 |Capacity||Baseball: 41,915; standing room capacity:1,500; NCAA Football: 45,000 (2011 season only)|

-The AT&T Park is a well-known baseball park of San Francisco, California that opened on 11th April 2000.
-An estimated amount of $357 million were spent on the construction of the park.
-The chief architecture firm that built the park was Populous (formerly known as HOK Sport).
-The arena was known as the Pacific Bell Park in between 2000-2003 and as SBC Park from 2004 to 2005.
+Oracle Park, formerly knows as AT&T Park and is a well-known baseball park in San Francisco, California, that opened on 11th April 2000.
+An estimated amount of $357 million was spent on the construction of the park.
+The top architecture firm that built the park was Populous (then known as HOK Sport).
+The arena was known as the Pacific Bell Park between 2000-2003 and as SBC Park from 2004 to 2005.
 Since 2000, the park has been the home of the San Francisco Giants of MLB.
-The AT&T Park has hosted both professional and college-level American football games, the annual college postseason bowl game and the Foster Farms Bowl from 2002 to 2013.
+The Oracle Park has hosted professional and college-level American football games, the annual college postseason bowl game and the Foster Farms Bowl from 2002 to 2013.
 Originally named Pacific Bell Park, then SBC Park, then AT&T Park, the current name of the stadium was borrowed from Oracle Corporation in 2019.